varsharath23/Quickbytes-Food-Delivery-Crisis-Recovery/README.md

 - Of the remaining base, 50.90% are at "Critical" or "High" risk of churning, with the threat heavily concentrated in Bengaluru, followed by Delhi and Mumbai.

+## Strategy:

+- Algorithmic Rollback:
+  Instantly roll back the dispatch routing, batching, and driver-assignment codebase to the stable mid-May 2025 configuration to resolve matching latency.

+- Operational Throttling:
+  Temporarily enforce strict order-throttling and shrink delivery radiuses to guarantee no active order is generated with an estimated delivery time exceeding 40 minutes.

+- Turn off all paid, social, and referral marketing spend immediately.
+Stop acquiring new users into a broken machine that yields a 1.09 order frequency.

+- Deploy 50% of partner retention and field support resources exclusively to the Bengaluru market to save the highest concentration of "Critical" risk merchants.

+- Implement temporary commission relief (such as 0% commission on the next 100 orders) specifically for the 50.90% of merchants sitting in high-risk tiers.

+- Stop automated restaurant suspensions triggered by "stale food" or "taste" text reviews.
+Subsidize thermal/insulated packaging during the interim to protect food integrity against transit delays.

+- Automate system triggers to issue an immediate apology and high-value wallet credit within 30 minutes of any delivery that breaches the 40-minute threshold.
+This actively targets the 5.33-hour average customer "retaliation lag."

+- Isolate the data for the 3,684 high-value churned customers.
+Once delivery metrics normalize under 40 minutes, execute a direct concierge outreach program with high-value financial compensation to win back the platform's core revenue drivers.